Local realtors donate over 1,000 turkeys

 Organizers told abc27 that the demand for the turkeys continues to grow.

-“The need is overwhelming, We had a total request for 1,900-something turkeys and gift cards throughout our community, which we were able to fulfill half of that.
+“The need is overwhelming, we had a total request for 1,900-something turkeys and gift cards throughout our community, and we were able to fulfill half of that.
 Each year we try to give more.
 Next year, we’re hoping to feed 1,200 families,” Karen Detwiler, co-chair said.

+Wendell Hoover of the Greater Harrisburg Association of Realtors said, “We have a great group of realtors, part of the community and we want to give back, that’s why it continues each year.”